-Overall, the multi-partner, multi-sectoral implementation model is working well, but the evaluation identified concerns with regards to the regional dimension of projects.
-The evaluation team recommends that
+Key conclusion: Overall, the multi-partner, multi-sectoral implementation model is working well, but the evaluation identified concerns relating to the multi-country/regional dimension of projects.

-(recommendation 17) the EUTF continues to ensure that multi-country programmes are tailored to each implementation country.
-Specifically, the evaluation team recommends that (recommendation 18) all concept notes detail in a comparative and comprehensive manner how the project will take into account each host government's capacity and the needs of the beneficiaries.
-The evaluation team also recommends that (recommendation 19) the regional aspect of each project is limited to knowledge sharing, lesson learning and advocacy.
-These changes should be implemented by the next Operational Board meeting.
+Recommendation 10: The evaluation team recommends that the EUTF continues to ensure that multi-country programmes are tailored to each implementation country.
+Action: EUTF, Operational Board.
+Action: EUTF, Operational Board.

+Recommendation 11: The evaluation team further recommends that all concept notes detail in a comparative and comprehensive manner how the project will take into account each host government's capacity and the needs of the beneficiaries, including conflict sensitivity.
+Action: EUTF, Operational Board.

+Recommendation 12: The evaluation team also recommends that the regional aspect of each project is limited to knowledge sharing, lesson learning and advocacy and that this expectation is clearly communicated to the implementing partners by the next Operational Board meeting and on an ongoing basis where appropriate.
 Action: EUTF, Operational Board.